 (5) The underlying claim has been disallowed or dismissed in its entirety, or the only allowances in the underlying claim are for substantial aggravation of a pre-existing condition, and the conditions have been determined in a final administrative or judicial determination to be in a non-payable status.

 (6) The services or supplies being requested are never covered by the bureau pursuant to other bureau statutes or rules.

-(7) The MCO has requested supporting medical documentation from the submitting physician of record or eligible treating provider (via form C-9A or equivalent) necessary to the MCO's evaluation and determination, and such documentation is not provided to the MCO.
+(7) The MCO has requested from the submitting provider ( through form C-9A or equivalent) supporting medical documentation necessary to the MCO's evaluation and determination, and such documentation is not provided to the MCO.

 (G) If the MCO determines that any approved medical treatment reimbursement request is not medically indicated or necessary, is not producing the desired outcomes, or the injured worker is not responding, the MCO may notify the parties of its decision to discontinue payment of approved treatment that has not already been rendered.

 This decision shall be subject to alternative dispute resolution pursuant to rule 4123-6-16 of the Administrative Code.